1. Home

 Close up photograph of a pet microchip showing the size of the microchip.

 Each chip has a unique number that is detected using a microchip scanner.
 The microchip number is recorded on a microchip database registry with details about the animal and owner.
 Pet owners need to ensure their contact details are recorded on the database against their pet’s microchip number.
-Should your pet wander or become lost, vets, animal shelters and local councils can scan your pet for a microchip and contact you via the database.
+Should your pet wander or become lost, authorised scanners such as vets, animal shelters and local councils can scan your pet for a microchip and contact you via the database.

 It is very important to keep your contact details up to date on the database so that if you move house or change your phone number you will still be contactable in the event of your pet becoming lost/straying.